 "A lot of kids between 4 and 8, the seat belts don't fit them properly," Meyer said.

-and hopefully keeps them safe if involved in a crash."
+"Using a booster seat puts them in the proper position and hopefully keeps them safe if involved in a crash."

-Meyer said proper fitting for seat belts would place the lap belt across the waist and that the shoulder strap should rest acrbss the collar bone
+Meyer said proper fitting for seat belts would place the lap belt across the waist and that the shoulder strap should rest across the collar bone.